openstack/python-novaclient/README.rst

         root-password       Change the root password for a server. show                Show details about the given server. unrescue            Unrescue a server.
+        zone                Show or edit a Child Zone zone-add            Add a Child Zone.
+        zone-boot           Boot a server, considering Zones.
+        zone-delete         Remove a Child Zone.
+        zone-info           Show the capabilities for this Zone. zone-list           List all the immediate Child Zones.

     Optional arguments:
       --username USERNAME   Defaults to env[NOVA_USERNAME].